aanderse/LdapRecord.com/source/docs/model-relationships.md

 Recursive results are gathered by first retrieving the groups that the user is a member of, then retrieving the groups that are members of each resulting parent group.
-This means a query an LDAP search query is executed for each group that your user is apart of.
+This means an LDAP search query is executed for each group that your user is apart of.

 Circular group dependencies are rejected automatically to prevent infinite looping.